colah/colah-essays/ParsecPatterns.md

 string "abc" <|> string "def"
 ```

 Now, the default behavior of Parsec is to not backtrack in parsing for efficiency reasons.
-For example, `string "abc" <|> string "adef"` could never successfuly parse "adef" because it wouldn't backtrack from successfully parsing the leading 'a' with `string "abc"`.
+For example, `string "abc" <|> string "adef"` could never successfully parse "adef" because it wouldn't backtrack from successfully parsing the leading 'a' with `string "abc"`.

 To circumvent this behavior, we have the `try` function which takes a parser and backtracks if it fails.
-For example, we could get the desired behavior from the previors example by writing:
+For example, we could get the desired behavior from the previous example by writing:

 ```hs
 try (string "abc") <|> string "adef"